richev/LetsEncryptAzureCloudService/docs/index.md

 # Obtaining the SSL Certificate and Private Key

-We're going to use [ZeroSSL](https://zerossl.com/), which will take us through three steps.
+Now we use [ZeroSSL](https://zerossl.com/), which will take us through three steps.

 ### Details → Verification → Certificate